 Use of XML signatures

-The message returned by an Service Metadata Publisher service MAY be signed using one or more [XML-DSIG1] XML-Signatures.
+The message returned by a Service Metadata Publisher service MAY be signed using one or more [XML-DSIG1] XML-Signatures.

 The signature MUST be an enveloped XML signature represented via a <ds:Signature> element embedded in the ServiceGroup element or in the ServiceMetadata element.
 The <ds:Signature> element MUST be constructed according to the following rules: